-A player shall be cautioned if:-
+A player shall be cautioned if:

-(i) he enters the field of play to join or rejoin his team after the game has commenced without first having received a signal from the Referee showing him that he is in order to do so.

-If the game has been stopped (to administer the caution) it shall be restarted by the Referee dropping the ball at the place where the infringement occurred, but if the player has committed a more serious offence he shall be penalised according to that section of the Law infringed;

-(k) he persistently infringes the Laws of the Game:

-(1) he shows by word or action, dissent from any decision given by the Referee; (m) he is guilty of ungentlemanly conduct.
+- (i) he enters or re-enters the field of play to join or rejoin his team after the game has commenced, or leaves the field of play during the progress of the game (except through accident) without, in either case, first having received a signal from the referee showing him that he may do so.
+If the referee stops the game to administer the caution the game shall be restarted by an indirect free-kick taken by a player of the opposing team from the place where the offending player was when the referee stopped the game.
+If, however, the offending player has committed a more serious offence he shall be penalised according to that section of the law he infringed. - (k) he persistently infringes the Laws of the Game; - (l) he shows by word or action, dissent from any decision given by the Referee; - (m) he is guilty of ungentlemanly conduct.
 For any of these last three offences, in addition to the caution, an indirect freekick shall also be awarded to the opposing side from the place where the offence occurred.

-A player shall be sent off the field of play, if:-
+A player shall be sent off the field of play, if:

-- (n) in the opinion of the Referee he is guilty of violent conduct or serious foul play; - (o) he uses foul or abusive langague - (p) he persists in misconduct after having received a caution.
+- (n) in the opinion of the Referee he is guilty of violent conduct or serious foul play; - (o) he uses foul or abusive language - (p) he persists in misconduct after having received a caution.

-If play be stopped by reason of a player being ordered from the field for an offence without a separate breach of the Law having been committed, the game shall be resumed by an indirect free-kick awarded to the opposing side from the place where the infringement occurred.
+If play be stopped by reason of a player being ordered from the field for an offence without a separate breach of the Law having been committed, the game shall be resumed by an indirect free-kick awarded to the opposing side from the place where the infringement occurred. not make "bodily contact" the Referee shall caution the player for ungentlemanly conduct and award an indirect free-kick.